nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 Sending metadata between two fragments of a distributed application is supported, but there are a couple of aspects to be aware of.

 1. Sending metadata over the network requires serialization and deserialization of the metadata keys and values.
 The value types supported for this are the same as for data emitted over output ports (see the table in the section on {ref}`object serialization<object-serialization>`).
-The only exception is that {cpp:class}`~holoscan::Tensor` and {cpp:func}`~holoscan::TensorMap` values cannot be sent as metadata values between fragments.
+The only exception is that {cpp:class}`~holoscan::Tensor` and {cpp:class}`~holoscan::TensorMap` values cannot be sent as metadata values between fragments (this restriction also applies to tensor-like Python objects).
 Any {ref}`custom codecs<object-serialization>` registered for the SDK will automatically also be available for serialization of metadata values.
 2. There is a practical size limit of several kilobytes in the amount of metadata that can be transmitted between fragments.
 This is because metadata is currently sent along with other entity header information in the UCX header, which has fixed size limit (the metadata is stored along with other header information within the size limit defined by the `HOLOSCAN_UCX_SERIALIZATION_BUFFER_SIZE` {ref}`environment variable<holoscan-distributed-env>`).

 The above restrictions only apply to metadata sent **between** fragments.
 Within a fragment there is no size limit on metadata (aside from system memory limits) and no serialization or deserialization step is needed.